Nikhilchatni/FullStackAssignment/README.md

 Editingnote & after editingnotes -> outputscreenshots/editing.png & outputscreenshots/aftereditingnote.png
 Deletingnote -> outputscreenshots/Deletingnote.png

-Note: There 2 ways either you can install the python dependenices and run the main file then from the backend url itself you can see the frontend , or there is an another option setup the frontend and comment the lines which i mentioned in main.py file so that react and python runs on the different localhosts
+Note: There 2 ways to setup either you can install the python dependenices and run the main file then from the backend url itself you can see the frontend , or there is an another option setup the frontend and comment the lines which i mentioned in main.py file so that react and python runs on the different localhosts